SHOWING 1 - 1 OF 1 RESULTS

 Household Goods and Unaccompanied Baggage

 The Greek Government is very strict on the importation and exportation of controlled items.
 Controlled items include, but are not limited to, all electrical items, cameras, watches, bicycles, furniture items, firearms, metal detectors, televisions, VCRs, stereo equipment, appliances, and scuba equipment.
 It is important these items be identified by type of item, model number, and serial number on your Household Goods (HHG)/Unaccompanied Baggage (UB) inventory sheets when you pack out your possessions for shipment to Greece.
-By direction of the Base CO, members are not authorized to bring any firearms into Greece.
+Service members are not authorized to bring any firearms into Greece.

 Base Access Required